fixesS/jivo-lib/README.md

 }
 ```

-Add your listener to EvenManager
+Add your listener to EventManager
 ```java
 eventManager.addListener(new EventListenerImpl());
 ```